Notice of Privacy Practices

 Your Health Information Rights

-If you are denied a request for access, you have the right to have the denial reviewed in accordance with the requirements of applicable law.
+If you are denied an access request, you have the right to have the denial reviewed by the requirements of applicable law.

 Disclosure Accounting.
-With the exception of certain disclosures, you have the right to receive an accounting of disclosures of your health information in accordance with applicable laws and regulations.
+Except for certain disclosures, you have the right to receive an accounting of disclosures of your health information by applicable laws and regulations.
 To request an accounting of disclosures of your health information, you must submit your request in writing to the Privacy Official.
-If you request this accounting more than once in a 12-month period, we may charge you a reasonable, cost-based fee for responding to the additional requests.
+If you request this accounting more than once in 12 months, we may charge you a reasonable, cost-based fee for responding to the additional requests.